 Three Updates to the original story: 

 The Murrells were well aware their buddy was a deviant and a piss tank but they welcomed him into their home just the same — especially when he showed up with a case of beer.

 At the end of the day, Edmonton Police found themselves in a legal no man’s land.
 They had some evidence — enough to lay a charge — perhaps — but not enough to get a conviction.
 Officers feared that if PS went to trial, he’d get off.
-And for that reason, they held off filing charges against him.
+And for that reason, they held off filing charges.

 The man remained the only suspect in the Tania Murrell case.
 He was never identified publicly, not even as a person of interest.